-There are a number of other gay-themed games in print.
+There are a number of other gay board games in print.
 Mostly, however, they seem to be of the trivia type.
-For example, there’s The Gayme, which combines trivia with other party games like “Never Have I Ever” or Charades.
+For example, there’s The Gayme, which combines trivia with other party games like “Never Have I Ever…” or Charades.

-There’s also Top2Bottom, a popular party game that even has several expansions.
-Top2Bottom is basically a Cards Against Humanity clone, but with better graphic design and exclusively queer related questions and prompts.
+There’s also Top2Bottom, a popular party game that has several expansions.
+Top2Bottom is basically a Cards Against Humanity clone but with better graphic design and exclusively queer-related questions and prompts.

-And if you’re just sick of cards all together, try Odious Blocks: Gay Boy Edition, which combines Jenga and Truth or Dare.
-And the “Tops and Bottoms” edition of Jarring Questions prints the questions on poker chips.
+And if you’re just sick of cards altogether, try Odious Blocks: Gay Boy Edition, which combines Jenga and Truth or Dare.
+And the “Tops and Bottoms” edition of Jarring Questions prints its questions on poker chips.